Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 9999999999.0
 			"Regen Interval"				"1.0"

-			// The Super Tank regenerates this much health each time.
+			// The Super Tank stops regenerating health at this value.
 			// Positive numbers: The Super Tank will stop regenerating health when it reaches this number.
 			// Negative numbers: The Super Tank will stop losing health when it reaches this number.
 			// Minimum: -65535